amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 ## Peak Calling
 Model-based Analysis of ChIP-Seq [(MACS2)](http://liulab.dfci.harvard.edu/MACS/index.html) is a program for detecting regions of genomic enrichment.
 Altough MACS2 initially designed for  ChIP-seq, but it works nicely on ATAC-seq aswell and other genome-wide enrichment assays that have narrow peaks.

+## Peak annotation
+HOMER is a suite of software designed for motif discovery.
+It takes a peak file as input and checks for the enrichment of both known sequence motifs and de novo motifs.